Search Results for: how

 Disease causing agents can be spread from animal-to-animal and between animals and humans through a variety of transmission routes.
 Select each route below for additional resources.

 Cleaning and disinfection – often called C&D – is a process that removes and kills germs on equipment and surfaces.
 C&D, when done correctly, is a cost-effective way to protect animal and human health.
-The resources on this page will help you: Free web-based courses on C&D A basic and an advanced course are approved […]
+The resources on this page will help you: Web-based courses on C&D The CFSPH offers a basic course and an advanced […]

 Various response tasks will be needed during an animal health emergency.
 Responders will also vary in their backgrounds, level of training and experience.
 These Just-In-Time (JIT) training materials can help prepare responders for various aspects and tasks involved during an animal health emergency response to promote an effective and efficient response.
 These materials were developed […]